hoangnha21/Coursework---Data-Mining-/README.md

  Topics covered in this course:

-- R/RStudio.
+R/RStudio.

-- Classification models such as linear and logistic regression; Decision trees; Neural net; k-nearest neighbor.
+Classification models such as linear and logistic regression; Decision trees; Neural net; k-nearest neighbor.

-- Overfitting.
+Overfitting.
 Cross-validation.
 Data manipulations.
 Evaluating and visualizing model performance.

-- Clustering models such as k-means and Hierarchical clustering.
+Clustering models such as k-means and Hierarchical clustering.